Arts and Artifacts Indemnity Program: Domestic Indemnity

 - $500,000 for $500 million or more in indemnified value.

-The Indemnity Advisory Panel and Federal Council meetings occur approximately eight weeks and twelve weeks, respectively, following each final deadline date.
-An application should not be submitted more than one year and three months in advance of the start of the indemnity period.
-Contact the Indemnity Administrator (see Contact below) to discuss which deadline may be most appropriate to your program.
+There are two application deadlines for Domestic Indemnity each federal fiscal year.
+An application should not be submitted more than one year and three months in advance of the start date of the indemnity period.
+Contact the Indemnity Administrator (see Contact below) to discuss which deadline may be most appropriate for your program.

 To assist the Advisory Panel and the Federal Council with long range planning of indemnity allocations, future applicants are encouraged, but not required, to submit preliminary statements about exhibitions as much as four years in advance of the indemnity period.
 Updated material may be submitted subsequently, as applicable.
 Send all material directly to the Indemnity Administrator (see Contact below).